link00000000/dotfiles-dotbot/README.md

 #### DNS Resolution Errors

 WSL 2 seems to have issues when resolve DNS through the host, which is the default setting.
 Dotbot will automatically patch WSL 2 to using `8.8.8.8` and `8.8.4.4` as the DNS servers instead.

+> ⚠ This will cause issues when connected to VcXsrv on the Windows host since connection relies on getting the host's IP address from this file.
+It is recommended that you find some other way of establishing an VcXsrv connection if this is changed.

 ## Installation